AaltoSciComp/scicomp-docs/training/scip/python-for-scicomp/intro.rst

 Credit points
 ~~~~~~~~~~~~~

-- We don't assign credits for attending this course - we can't track
-  attendance.
+- See the course webpage for information.